Slackadays/Clipboard/README.md

 <img src="documentation/readme-assets/ProductivityTools.png" alt="The fully-featured yet oh-so-easy-to-use clipboard manager for everyone." />

-The Clipboard Project <sub>(CB for short)</sub> is a really fast and lightweight, feature packed, and user friendly tool that saves you tons of time and effort in _style_.
+The Clipboard Project <sub>(CB for short)</sub> is a fast and lightweight, feature packed, and user friendly tool that saves you time and effort in _style_.
 You'll be able to remember anything, anytime, anywhere at the literal press of a button, just like having a second brain.

 I originally made this to address some huge annoyances in other similar tools like a frustrating user experience, strangely limited features and only working on one platform.
 But now, CB is the world's first (and currently only) complete, honest-to-goodness clipboard manager for anybody who can press keys on a keyboard.